Other Biological Sciences

-In 2018-2019, 166 schools offered a biomedical science program of some type.
+In the 2018-2019 academic year, 166 schools offered some type of biological and biomedical sciences (other) program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||38||0|

 |Doctor’s Degree (Other)||0||0|